nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ![](/assets/5a_MyHearings.png)

 ### Get Queue Ticket for Hearings (Supreme Court) *
-  * () Planned feature, may only be accessible to closed group of testers during testing period.*
+> [*] This is a planned feature, may only be accessible to closed group of testers during testing period.
-  *

 * Click on Get Q Ticket button under My Hearings.
 * Complete questionnaire and click Get Q Ticket button to generate Q Ticket.
 * Click on Close button to go back to My Hearings.